 Give me drugs!
 Birth Story: Part 2

-We pulled up to the hospital at about 6:30am Sunday morning.
-The Daddy threw a “WOMAN IN LABOR” sign on the dash and then ran off to get a wheelchair.
-Once in, he raced me to the elevator where we had to make our way up to the fifteenth floor.
-Someone was playing a cruel joke, putting labor and delivery way the hell up there.
+We pulled up to the hospital at 6:30am Sunday morning.
+The Daddy threw a “WOMAN IN LABOR” sign on the dash and ran for a wheelchair.
+We made our way up to the fifteenth floor.
 Contractions in the hallway, contractions in the elevator.
 At least the hospital was mostly empty at that hour.

-We wheeled up to the nurses station and as The Daddy was checking me in, I had a powerful contraction.
-I was still feeling a lot of it in my back and rectum, so sitting in the wheelchair was too painful.
-I didn’t wait for The Daddy to check me in – I flew out of the wheelchair toward waiting nurses and said, “Get me in a room and give me drugs.” and then continued down the hall, blood and amniotic fluid running down my legs, in the direction of open doors.
-The nurses raced ahead and led me to an open room and called the anesthesiologist.
-That was not my finest moment.
+He wheeled me to the nurses station and as he was checking us in, I had a powerful contraction.
+I was still feeling it mostly in my back and rectum and sitting in the wheelchair was too painful.
+I didn’t wait to get checked in – I leapt out of the wheelchair toward waiting nurses and growled, “Get me in a room and give me drugs” and stormed down the hall, blood and fluid running down my legs, in the direction of open doors.
+The nurses raced ahead, led me to the delivery room and called the anesthesiologist.

-Aside from the initial drama and running down hallways, the home-to-hospital transfer was flawless.
-Our midwife beat us to the hospital, so she was ready and waiting with our prenatal charts.
-I was in a room before The Daddy finished checking us in and I had fentanyl administered and an epidural on the way within ten minutes.
-In addition to pain relief, the hope was that an epidural would slow contractions and let the baby recover.
+Initial drama aside, the home-to-hospital transfer was flawless.
+Our midwife beat us there and was waiting with our records.
+I was in a room before The Daddy finished checking in and I had fentanyl administered and an epidural on the way within ten minutes.

 The anesthesiologist came right away but we had to wait out two contractions before the epidural was placed.
-I bit down hard enough during the second one that I started wondering if it’s possible to shatter your own teeth.
-I had hoped that the fentanyl would take the edge off while waiting for the epidural, but its most noticeable effect was making me hear the voices of people who weren’t in the room every time I closed my eyes.
+I bit down so hard during the second that I started wondering if it’s possible to shatter your own teeth.
+I hoped that the fentanyl would take the edge off while waiting for the epidural but its most notable effect was making me hear voices every time I closed my eyes.
 Luckily after two contractions, there was a long enough break to get the epidural placed with no problems.
 Relief!

-After my pain was under control, reality set in – I was in a hospital over 30 hours after my water had broken.
-Would they rush me into a cesarean section?
-Force antibiotics on me?
-Treat me poorly because we were supposed to be a home birth?
-I started questioning our decision and wondered if maybe I shouldn’t have stayed home and found a way to deal with the excruciating pain.
-Logic gave way to fear and I momentarily forgot about the other reason we transferred – the baby didn’t seem to be handling labor well.
-Those thoughts were interrupted by our nurse asking us to go over our birth plan and someone (I can’t remember who) needing to check my cervix.
+With pain controlled, reality set in – I was in a hospital over 30 hours after my water had broken.
+Would they rush me into a c-section?
+Treat me poorly because we were a home birth transfer?
+I questioned our decision and wondered if I should’ve stayed home and found a way to deal with the excruciating pain.
+Logic gave way to fear and for a moment, I forgot about the other reason we transferred – the baby didn’t seem to be handling labor well.
+Those thoughts were interrupted by our nurse asking about our birth plan and someone checking my cervix.

-When they checked me at 7pm, my cervix wasn’t swollen and was dilating again.
-Contractions had slowed down and the baby recovered a bit.
-My midwife then became my doula and the hospital staff were totally accepting and appreciative of her being there – she had all of my prenatal charts, a labor flow chart, and was so helpful in relaying our birth plan and wishes.
-The nurse who quickly jotted down our birth plan didn’t bat an eye at us refusing all but one of the newborn procedures.
-The doctors were AMAZING and accepted every single thing we asked for/wanted and didn’t push for antibiotics or cesarean section.
-They totally supported us on our vaginal birth goal and did everything they could to facilitate that.
-I was shocked and relieved.
+My cervix wasn’t swollen.
+I was dilating again.
+Contractions had slowed and the baby seemed ok.
+My midwife acted as doula and the hospital staff were accepting of her being there – she had my prenatal charts, a labor flow chart, and was helpful in relaying our birth plan.
+A nurse quickly jotted down our birth plan and didn’t bat an eye at us declining all but one newborn procedure.
+The doctors were wonderful.
+They accepted everything we wanted and didn’t push us.
+They supported our vaginal birth goal and did everything they could to facilitate that.
+It was a shock and relief.

-We restarted pitocin when the terbutaline wore off and she tolerated labor and pushing for awhile.
-Pushing was such a relief; the pain went away and I felt like I was finally doing something good and healthy and productive.
-We went from -1 to +3, The Daddy saw her head and reported that she had tons of hair.
-We thought we were going to make it (apparently I was an “excellent pusher” and pushed like I didn’t have an epidural).
-She kept getting pulled back up though and was getting distressed again.
-Her heart rate was still taking a very long time to come back up and dropping more than everyone liked.
+Pitocin was restarted when the terbutaline wore off.
+The baby tolerated labor and pushing for awhile.
+Pushing was a relief; the pain went away and I felt like I was finally doing something productive.
+I pushed for four hours.
+I pushed her from -1 to +3, The Daddy saw her head and reported that she had tons of hair.
+We thought we were going to make it (apparently I was an “excellent pusher”).
+She was distressed again.
+Her heart rate took a very long time to recover.
 I don’t remember a lot of what followed.
 I know I got two more shots of terbutaline because the baby’s heart rate fell and didn’t come back up.
 I know they fiddled with my dose of pitocin.
 An alarm went off again.
 At some point, my epidural failed and I had to have another one put in.
 The second one failed, too.
-By this point, Sunday was nearing an end.
+By this point, Sunday was ending.
 I was exhausted and scared for the baby and didn’t feel like I could go on.
-The birth team came in and talked to us about our options.
+The hospital birth team came in.
+We talked options.

 We were given three choices: